article banner

 TestCoroutineScheduler and StandardTestDispatcher

 To use TestCoroutineScheduler on coroutines, we should use a dispatcher that supports it.
 The standard option is StandardTestDispatcher.
 Unlike most dispatchers, it is not used just to decide on which thread a coroutine should run.
-Coroutines started with such a dispatcher will not run until we advance virtual time.
-The most typical way to do this is by using advanceUntilIdle, which advances virtual time and invokes all the operations that would be called during that time if this were real time.
+Coroutines started with such a dispatcher will not run until we advance its schedulers' virtual time.
+The most typical way to do this is by using advanceUntilIdle, which advances virtual time and invokes all the operations from those coroutines.

 StandardTestDispatcher creates TestCoroutineScheduler by default, so we do not need to do so explicitly.
 We can access it with the scheduler property.